vercel-community/rust/README.md

 # linker = "x86_64-unknown-linux-gnu-gcc"
 ```

-You then can build the file and trigger the deployment with the Vercel CLI.
+You then can build the file and trigger the deployment via [Vercel CLI](https://vercel.com/docs/cli#installing-vercel-cli).

 ```shell
 vercel build && vercel deploy --prebuilt
 ```

-## Local Development
+### Musl/Static linking

-With `vercel dev` and `vercel-rust`, you can develop your Rust-based lambdas on your own machine.
+Unfortunately, the AWS Lambda Runtime for Rust relies (tangentially) on `proc_macro`, which won't compile on musl targets.
+Without `musl`, all linking must be dynamic.
+If you have a crate that relies on system libraries like `postgres` or `mysql`, you can include those library files with the `includeFiles` config option and set the proper environment variables, config, etc. that you need to get the library to compile.

-During local development with `vercel dev`, ensure `rust` and `cargo` are already installed and available in your `PATH`, since they will not be installed automatically.
-The recommended way to install is with [rustup](https://rustup.rs/).
+For more information, please see [this issue](https://github.com/mike-engel/vercel-rust/issues/2).

 ## Contributing